Our Team

 Dr. Janice Gilbert, PhD

-Dr. Janice M. Gilbert is the Founder and Executive Director of the Invasive Phragmites Control Centre.
-Dr. Gilbert received her Ph.D. in Environmental Science at Ohio State University and has over 15 years of experience in researching, monitoring, and managing invasive Phragmites.
-Dr. Gilbert established the Ontario Phragmites Working Group (OPWG) in 2011 and serves as the Co-Chair.
-She has contributed to the development of Ontario’s Invasive Phragmites Best Management Practices (BMP) and Roadside BMP documents and is frequently contacted to provide guidance on Provincial Government-related documents.
+Dr. Janice Gilbert is the Founder and Executive Director of the Invasive Phragmites Control Centre.
+Janice received her Ph.D. in Environmental Science at The Ohio State University specializing in wetland ecosystems.
+Janice began investigating the impacts of invasive Phragmites and effective control options in 2005 specializing in restoring wetland and other species at risk habitat.
+She established the Ontario Phragmites Working Group (OPWG) in 2011 and currently serves as Co-Chair.
+She has contributed to the development of Ontario’s Invasive Phragmites Best Management Practices (BMP) and Roadside BMP and has provided guidance on a number of other Phragmites related documents.

-Dr. Gilbert is the Canadian representative and a scientific advisor for the Great Lakes Phragmites Collaborative, serves on the Technical Working Group for the development of a Phragmites Adaptive Management Framework, supported through the Great Lakes Commission and US Geological Service.
+Janice is a scientific advisor for the Great Lakes Phragmites Collaborative and served on the Technical Working Group for the development of a Phragmites Adaptive Management Framework, which is supported through the Great Lakes Commission and US Geological Service.
 She has managed Phragmites control programs, developed management plans, and provided site-specific control advice to numerous entities throughout Ontario including Provincial and National Parks, the Canadian Wildlife Service, Municipalities, Conservation Authorities, lake‐side communities, First Nations, NGOs, cities, community organizations, private individuals, and industrial, commercial, corporate organizations.

 2025 Crew